Reduced Sugar Apple and Oat Muffins

 Serve them warm with some butter and syrup.

-- Stir in wholemeal flour, baking powder, bicarb soda in a large bowl.
-Add oat-buttermilk mixture, applesauce and egg.
+Stir in wholemeal flour, baking powder, bicarb soda in a large bowl.
+Add oat-buttermilk mixture, apple puree and egg.
 Mix well and fill into muffin cups.

 Bake for 30 minutes keep and eye on them in the oven.
 Make sure a skewer inserted into centre of muffin comes out clean.